+Examples of shadowing on solar modules

 Shading can therefore lead to a period of reduce or no output from a module or part of a module.
 Given this, it is worth considering a less efficient module overall, but one with greater parallel sections.
 This will then ensure some output from a module during periods of partial shade, probably leading to a more effective solar system as a whole.
 When fitting the modules consideration should be given to orientating the parallel section in line with the possible source of shading to minimise any impact.